nachocaru/xaprb.com/content/blog/2009-11-14-mk-query-digest-now-understands-http.md

   - MariaDB
   - SQL
 ---
-You used to use [mk-query-digest][1] to aggregate and report on MySQL&#8217;s slow query log.
+You used to use [mk-query-digest][1] to aggregate and report on MySQL's slow query log.
 Then it got the ability to grab query events from polling SHOW PROCESSLIST.
-Next we thought, really, how hard can it be to implement the libmysql wire protocol, so we can sniff TCP packets? &#8230; it&#8217;s hard, but not that hard as it turns out.
+Next we thought, really, how hard can it be to implement the libmysql wire protocol, so we can sniff TCP packets? &#8230; it's hard, but not that hard as it turns out.
 But why stop there, why not implement memcached protocol too?
 I think you can see where this is headed.

-So now mk-query-digest is a tool that can understand and &#8220;do stuff with&#8221; a variety of query/response types of information.
+So now mk-query-digest is a tool that can understand and "do stuff with" a variety of query/response types of information.
 The latest is HTTP.
 HTTP traffic is just a query-response flow of events, perfectly suitable for response-time analysis.
 Example:

 `<pre>baron@kanga:~$ mk-query-digest sample-http.txt --type http
 # 1.6s user time, 100ms system time, 14.20M rss, 17.07M vsz